 Assurance on the effectiveness of the Council's legal and regulatory framework has been provided by the Strategic Director, Corporate Services and Governance, who as Monitoring Officer has a legal duty to ensure the lawfulness and fairness of decision-making within the Council.
 Compliance with established policies, procedures, laws and regulations is ensured by the requirement in the Constitution to give the Chief Executive, the Monitoring Officer and the Chief Finance Officer the opportunity to comment on every committee report submitted to a decision-making body.
-No areas of significant non-compliance have occurred during 2015/16.
+No areas of significant non-compliance have occurred during 2016/17.

-Assurance on the effectiveness of the Council's financial controls has been provided by the Strategic Director, Corporate Resources (Chief Financial Officer) who is designated as the responsible officer for the administration of the Council's financial affairs under section 151 of the Local Government Act 1972.
+Assurance on the effectiveness of the Council's financial controls has been provided by the Strategic Director, Corporate Resources (Chief Financial Officer) who is designated as the responsible officer for the administration of the Council's financial affairs under Section 151 of the Local Government Act 1972.
 Effective systems are in place to ensure the lawfulness and financial prudence of decision-making and to fully discharge the responsibilities of the role.
 The financial arrangements in place conform to the governance requirements of the CIPFA Statement on the Role of the Chief Financial Officer in Local Government.

 Service Directors review partnerships within their business plans on an annual basis.
 As partners are key to the delivery of the Council's objectives assurance of their control and governance systems is required.
-Following extensive consultation and review, revised approaches to partnership working were agreed by Cabinet and the Gateshead Strategic Partnership Steering Group in October 2011.
-This has ensured partnership arrangements are more business and action focused whilst retaining inclusive and effective engagement with the wider Gateshead community.
 The corporate guidance on managing partnerships effectively was updated in 2014 and is reviewed on an annual basis.
+The consensus amongst Service Directors was that all Partnership Arrangements have been established in compliance with the Council's Guide to Partnership Working.
+In addition this area was reviewed by the Internal Audit Service in 2016/17 and found to be satisfactory.